-SDHC will offer a Security Deposit Loan Program to assist low income Moving Forward families, moving to (or within) SDHC's targeted low poverty zip codes, who do not have the funds required for a large security deposit.
-The family may apply for a loan from SDHC for an amount not to exceed the Security Deposit required by the owner, or a maximum amount set by SDHC, whichever is less.
-All adult family members will be required to sign a Promissory Note with SDHC for the amount of the interest-free loan, and an agreement to repay the loan in installments.
+SDHC will offer a Security Deposit Loan Program to assist low-income HCV families moving to (or within) SDHC's Enterprise or Choice Communities.
+The family may apply for a loan from SDHC for an amount not to exceed the Security Deposit required by the landlord or the maximum amount set by SDHC, whichever is less.

-If the family defaults on the Promissory Note with SDHC, the case manager will refer the family's file to the Program Integrity Unit.
+If the family defaults on the Promissory Note with SDHC, the family's file can be referred to the Program Integrity Unit.